Limbs and Cospectral Vertices in Trees: Limbs in Weighted Unrooted Trees

 Meanwhile, observe that the dissimilarity theorem for trees still holds for weighted trees as we simply ignore the weights for the constructions of the dissimilarity theorem (The proof for the dissimilarity theorem for trees can be found in \cite{FS2009}[VII.26, page 481].)
 Specifically the dissimilarity theorem says that if we let $\mathcal{W}$ be the set of all weighted trees, then\footnote{The proof of the dissimilarity theorem relies on the fact that given a tree, every maximum length path in that tree has the same center, either a vertex or an edge depending on parity, then the rootings at edges or vertices on the left correspond either to the first term on the right by rooting at the center edge or vertex, or to the second term by cutting at the rooting edge or rooting vertex in the direction of the center.} Let $W(x)$ be the generating function of $\mathcal{W}$.
 Based on the combinatorial equivalence above, we get

-There is a similar relationship between weighted free trees and weighted rooted trees without a specified limb.
-Let $\mathcal{S}_U$ be the set of all weighted free trees without a specified limb $L$, let $S_U(x)$ be the generating function of $\mathcal{S}_U,$ and let $S_W$ be the generating function for weighted rooted trees without $L$ as a limb, then
+There is a similar relationship between weighted unrooted trees and weighted rooted trees without a specified limb.
+Let $\mathcal{S}_U$ be the set of all weighted unrooted trees without a specified limb $L$, let $S_U(x)$ be the generating function of $\mathcal{S}_U,$ and let $S_W$ be the generating function for weighted rooted trees without $L$ as a limb, then

 Lu \cite{Lu1996} proved the analogous equation for the generation function of trees without a specified limbs and rooted tress without a specified limb.
 The proof for the weighted case is identical since the proof only concerns the structure of trees without considering their vertex weights.